Early stage assessment

-Your Early Stage Assessment (ESA) needs to be completed 9 months after your start date (18 months for PT students).
-All students must undergo an assessment of their research potential to determine whether registration for the PhD can continue.
-This means, at the nine-months mark, the Early Stage Assessment (ESA) report and the oral assessment both need to be completed and the ESA form needs to have been filled in and signed by all required parties, including the Director of Postgraduate Studies.
+All students must undergo an assessment of their research potential before twelve months to determine whether registration for the PhD can continue.
+This means, by the twelve-month mark, the Early Stage Assessment (ESA) report and the oral assessment both need to be completed and the ESA form needs to have been filled in and signed by all required parties, including the Director of Postgraduate Studies.

 The purpose of the ESA is to confirm that you have: